w3ctag/tag.w3.org/workmode/design-reviews.md

 lead: "How we operate when carrying out a design review"
 ---

+## Introduction

+An important function of the TAG is in providing [design review](https://github.com/w3ctag/design-reviews), for proposed changes to the web.

+Authors of new proposals can [ask the TAG to review](https://github.com/w3ctag/design-reviews/issues/new/choose) a proposal or to resolve a technical dispute.

+This document describes how the TAG handles these requests.

 ## Overview

-We periodically triage new issues opened in our [design reviews respository](https://github.com/w3ctag/design-reviews), make assignments and add labels.
-We work both synchronously in calls, and asynchronously, depending on the complexity of a reivew request; sometimes we invite the requestor or another expert from the wider community to discuss something with us on a call.
+Once a request is made, we periodically triage new issues and make assignments.

+Review is performed both synchronously in calls, and asynchronously, depending on the complexity of a review request.
+Sometimes we invite the requestor or another expert from the wider community to discuss something with us on a call.

+We track the status of review requests with issue labels.
+Labels describe how we intend to conduct a review, who we believe is responsible for any outstanding actions, and any resolution to the review.

 During a review, we my use the issue thread to ask questions, make suggestions, and report our current thinking.
 We also update the issue labels, milestones, and assignees as the review progresses.